talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         - Obtained the course offering details (of their lab sessions) of the CAES courses using the timetable link
         - Some courses had multiple labs (both practicals and tutorials)
         - Cannot specify exact capacities as they are not specified in the timetables on the timetable site
+            - For my experimentation, I put a capacity of 500 for each Lab Section.
+In the paper, mention that due to the proper/exact capacities not having been specified, this problem instance is not ideal (as it won't give availability conflicts due to the high capacities specified)
         - Only specified/processed the course offerings in the in Courses.xlsx input file for first year and second year CAES courses
             - The Students input file we're given is for students doing first-year CAES courses (CAES want to do the sectioning for first year labs), and its highly unlikely that a student doing a first year CAES course will also be doing a third-year CAES course.
 And by searching through the